dp111/6502Timing/README.md

 # Vectors Build ( .6502)

 These versions are the same as the acorn version except they aren't built within an SSD file.
 The vector versions have a fixed set of vectors that external functions are vectored through.
 This enables easy patching of the vectors to add custom timer functions for instance.
-If your code functions are small ( <17bytes) then you can place your code directly at the vector otherwise you will need to JMP to you function.
+If your code functions are small ( <17bytes) then you can place your code directly at the vector otherwise you will need to JMP to your function.

 | Vector | Function |
 | ------- | ----- |